Ecological-Complexity-Lab/infomap_ecology_package/docs/installation.md

 2. Though technically Infomap can run on Windows as detailed above, I find that this is not always so easy to do.
 If you don't manage to install it, Linux/MacOS are the best options.

 ## Install the R package
-The package was built under R 3.6.3 and requires `attempt, igraph, bipartite, magrittr, tidyverse`.
+The package was built under R 4.1 and depends on other packages.

 ```R
 # Install  (if not installed) and load necessary packages